Louis Michel

+Family roots

+The Michel family comes from the Flemish town Hoegaarden, just across the 1963 official linguistic border and the frontier between the present (since 1994) provinces of Flemish Brabant and Walloon Brabant.
+There, it has been nicknamed from the 19th century onward as the ‘Sellekes’.
+Louis Michel "went to school in Hoegaarden and still speaks perfectly the local dialect".
+His family moved from Hoegaarden to Zétrud-Lumay in 1955.

 Early professional career

 From 1968 to 1978, before dedicating his life to his political career, Michel taught English, Dutch and German in the Provincial School of Jodoigne, a rural town 25 miles from Brussels.

 Political career

 From 1967 to 1977, Michel was chairman of the Young Liberals in the district of Nivelles.
 Then he became alderman in Jodoigne from 1977 to 1983, "secretary-general" of the Parti Réformateur Libéral (PRL) political party from 1980 to 1982 and chairman of the PRL from 1982 to 1990 and from 1995 to 1999.

-He was a member of the Belgian federal parliament from 1978 to 2004, first as a representative (1978–1999) and then as a senator (1999–2004).
+He was a member of the Belgian federal parliament as a representative (1978–1999).

 Minister of Foreign Affairs, 1999–2004

-Michel was the Belgian foreign minister and Vice Prime Minister from 1999 to 2004.
+Michel was the Belgian foreign minister and vice prime minister from 1999 to 2004.
 During his time in office, he pursued former Chilean dictator Augusto Pinochet for crimes against humanity and played an active role in trying to bring peace to the war-weary Great Lakes region of central Africa.

 In July 2004, the Verhofstadt government appointed Michel as its candidate for the Belgian seat on the European Commission led by José Manuel Durão Barroso, to replace former commissioner Philippe Busquin.
 He was nominated on 12 August 2004 to become EU commissioner starting in November 2004.

 As part of a political agreement, Busquin resigned early in September 2004 to give Louis Michel an early opportunity to serve on the European Commission.
 Michel completed Busquin's term as the European Commissioner for Science and Research and then served as the European Commissioner for Humanitarian Aid and Development.

 He is also the mayor of the municipality of Jodoigne in Walloon Brabant and has been since 1983.

 In 2006, United Nations Secretary-General Kofi Annan appointed him to a High-level Panel on United Nations Systemwide Coherence, which was set up to explore how the United Nations system could work more coherently and effectively across the world in the areas of development, humanitarian assistance and the environment.

-Michel withdrew himself from the Commission between the 12 May and the 10 June 2007 to take care of his political party because of the elections of 10 June 2007.
+Michel withdrew himself from the commission between 12 May and 10 June 2007 to take care of his political party because of the elections of 10 June 2007.
 He resigned as Commissioner in July 2009 to become a Member of the European Parliament.